Skip to main content

 Concurrent active kernel limit

-Each Hex user is subject to a maximum of 25 concurrent active kernels.
+A single Hex user can have a maximum of 25 concurrent kernels.
+If you hit this limit, you can manually stop kernels using the steps below.
 The following contribute to this limit:

 • Notebook sessions - attributed to whoever started the existing kernel, lasts until manually stopped or timing out

-• Scheduled runs - attributed to the project owner, stopped after scheduled run completes
+• Scheduled run sessions - attributed to the project owner, stopped after scheduled run completes

-• Publish event - attributed to whoever initiates the publish event, lasts until run completes
+• Publish preview sessions - attributed to whoever initiates the publish event, lasts until run completes

-• API runs - attributed to the creator of the API token, stopped after run completes
+• API run sessions - attributed to the creator of the API token, stopped after run completes

 Manually stopping active kernels